frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/document-follow.md

 > Introduced in v12

-**Document Follow is feature that allows users to track changes in documents via email notifications.**
+**Document Follow is a feature that allows users to track changes in documents via email notifications.**

 ## 1. How to Activate Document Follow
 1. Go to: **Settings > My Settings**.